petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

-  efficient *move operations* (construction, assignment) where a "destructive read" of the right-hand side R-value *transfers ownership* of its state to the left-hand side. *Move construction* is a "steal" operation (leaves the rhs empty), and *move assignment* is a swap operation (the lhs gets destroyed after the assignment).
+  efficient *move operations* (construction, assignment) where a "destructive read" of the right-hand side R-value *transfers ownership* of its state to the left-hand side. *Move construction* is a "steal" operation (leaves the rhs empty), and *move assignment* is a swap operation (the old lhs gets destroyed after the assignment).

 ## Lifetimes